MR

 Additional Disability Benefits for Self-Employed Canadians

-As a Canadian, you may be eligible for other disability benefits in Canada, such as the Canada Pension Plan (CPP) or the Quebec Pension Plan (QPP).
-The Canada Revenue Agency administers the CPP and QPP to disabled individuals who have contributed to the plans and cannot work.
+If you’re a Canadian, you might be eligible for extra disability benefits within Canada’s system, such as the Canada Pension Plan (CPP) or the Quebec Pension Plan (QPP).
+Administered by the Canada Revenue Agency, these benefits support individuals who have contributed to them but cannot work due to disability.

 Canada Pension Plan (CPP) Disability Benefits